Maria Ana Cardei

 Feb 22, 2025 I co-led the “CS Research Workshop” with Matt Clark at the Women in Computer Science (WiCS) Hackathon at UVA!

-Dec 06, 2024 I was elected to serve as a Social Co-Chair of the UVA Computer Science Graduate Student Group (CSGSG) for the second year in a row.
+Dec 06, 2024 I was re-elected to serve as a Social Co-Chair of the UVA Computer Science Graduate Student Group (CSGSG) for the second year in a row.

 Oct 30, 2024 Our paper Practical Heuristics for Victim Tagging During a Mass Casualty Incident Emergency Medical Response has been published in the 2024 IEEE 20th International Conference on Automation Science and Engineering (CASE).
 I traveled to Bari, Italy to present our work!